soarchorale/01_Offline_Simulation/README.md

 + Please set the addpath according to your local address.
 And the address of filename on bottom should also be changed.
 + Selcet the exact date that you want to simulate, then it will read the corresponding data automaticly.

-Note:
+**Note:**
+The line
+'''
+Radar_Result_Info = DataReadRadarProcess(Filename);
+'''
-The line *Radar_Result_Info = DataReadRadarProcess(Filename);* is being maintanancing.
+is being maintanancing.
 Comment it and just display others.
 Considering that the start time of differnt sonsers could not be in coincidence, all timestamps are adjusted according to the *minimum* 'start time' which selected as the initial timestamp.

 ### Offline_Relay.mdl

-+ This simulink model could run afer you read all the data from csv files.
++ This simulink model could run after you read all data from csv files.
 + Double click **Offline_Relay.mdl** to see the whole model.
 + Double click **Plot/PlotResult** to see the plot function and run **plot/plot** can also launch the offline model.